kckenneth/Cassandra/setup.md

 ```
 $SPARK_HOME/bin/spark-submit --master spark://spark1:7077  --packages org.apache.bahir:spark-streaming-twitter_2.11:2.1.0,com.datastax.spark:spark-cassandra-connector_2.11:2.0.3  --class TweatEat $(find target -iname "*.jar")
 ```
+This will generate all the tweet process.
+Once it's done, go to CQL as follow.

+# 3. Tweet in CQL Cassandra

+In our `tweeteat.scala` script, we specified `.saveToCassandra("streaming", "tweetdata", SomeColumns("id", "author", "tweet"))`, so this creates a spacekey: `streaming` and a table: `tweetdata`.

 ```
+$ cqlsh
 cqlsh> select * from streaming.tweetdata;

+...
+...

  id                  | author          | tweet
 ---------------------+-----------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------